 I unsubscribed from this a long way before catching up to current day, but I highly recommend people listen to the first 20 or so.
 I’m conflicted because at the start it was awesome, full of information and usable science (provided by Richard, who knows his stuff).
-Since that has dropped off (through necessity, you can’t do the basic science repeatedly) it has struggled for quality content as neither host is a good interviewer – they get good guests because they have a lot of reach, but I just can’t cope with the wasting of that quality talent.
-If you like FM radio, though, I’m sure you’ll love it.
+Since that section has dropped off (through necessity, you can’t do the basic science repeatedly) as it has struggled for quality content as neither host is a good interviewer – they get good guests because they have a lot of reach, but I just can’t cope with the wasting of that quality talent.
+So I’d listen to 1-20, 26, 29.

-I started listening to this via Paul Thurrott who talked about it multiple times on his Windows Weekly podcast (above) and it’s what got me started, so thanks Paul for that, totally.
+I started listening to this via Paul Thurrott who talked about it multiple times on his Windows Weekly podcast and it’s what got me started, so thanks Paul for that, totally.

 Also a good example of why programmers shouldn’t design websites, it looks like a reject from about 1995.

 Keto for Normies – speaking of super-annoying hosts, this is WAY up there.
 “Juvenile” would be the best way I can describe it – who thinks dumb voices for an intro is clever?
 “Leave us an honest review, and by honest we mean five-stars” every damn week.
 Seriously, this is high-school level stuff at best.
-Also, the last bunch of guests they’ve had on have, probably totally coincidentally, given them free product to test, or have sponsored the very episode they’ve appeared on.
+Also, the last bunch of guests they’ve had on have, probably totally coincidentally, given them free products to test, or have sponsored the very episode they’ve appeared on.
 Super-self-congratulatory. i.e. you can see why they’ve got a successful YT channel.

-Fat for Weight Loss – I kinda like this one, but not enough to listen to it – the host, Aaron, is a Brisbane dude and is building a decent business, it seems, which is good.
+Fat for Weight Loss – I kinda like this one, but not enough to keep listening to it.
+The host, Aaron, is a Brisbane dude and is building a decent business, it seems, which is good.
 He is bright and personable, but this would be a MUCH better podcast if he stopped with recaps and explanations and meandering explanations and just asked simple and direct questions of the guests and let them talk.
 Also needs to be less fanboi about the people he talks to (“It’s a real honour to talk to you” every week) and a LOT less use of the word “awesome.”
 I know listening back to yourself is difficult (“aircheck” was what we called it back in the day), but I think this would be a lot better if it happened here.